SharePoint/sp-dev-docs/docs/apis/webhooks/webhooks-reference-implementation.md

 ## Debugging webhooks

-Since SharePoint is calling out to your webhook service endpoint it means that your endpoint needs to be reachable by SharePoint.
+Because SharePoint is calling out to your webhook service endpoint, your endpoint needs to be reachable by SharePoint.
 This makes development and debugging slightly more complex.
-Below are some strategies that you can use to make your life easier:
+The following are some strategies that you can use to make your life easier:

-* During initial development you provide your own serialized payload to your service processing logic.
+* During initial development, you provide your own serialized payload to your service processing logic.
 This will make it possible to completely test your processing logic without deploying the service endpoint (and even without configuring a webhook).
-* If you have access to Azure resources you can deploy your endpoint to Azure using a debug build and configure the Azure App Service for debugging.
+* If you have access to Azure resources, you can deploy your endpoint to Azure using a debug build and configure the Azure App Service for debugging.
 This will then allow you to set a remote breakpoint and do remote debugging using Visual Studio.
-- If you do not want to deploy your service during development time you'll need to use a secure tunnel for your service.
+- If you do not want to deploy your service during development time, you'll need to use a secure tunnel for your service.
 The idea is that you tell SharePoint that the notification service is located on a shared public endpoint.
-In the client, you install a component that connects to that shared public service and whenever a call is made to the public endpoint the client component is notified and it pushes the payload to your service running on localhost. [ngrok](https://ngrok.com/) is an implementation of such a secure tunnel tool that you can use to debug your webhook service locally.
+In the client, you install a component that connects to that shared public service and whenever a call is made to the public endpoint, the client component is notified and it pushes the payload to your service running on localhost. [ngrok](https://ngrok.com/) is an implementation of such a secure tunnel tool that you can use to debug your webhook service locally.